Real-time machine learning: tips and tricks

 Certainly, if you can do more work in the model pipeline the gap for discrepancies between batch results will be smaller but that can pontentially break one assumption that we like a lot: "n rows in, n rows out".

 This assumption is the assumption that if you send N instances of prediciton you must get back N instances with their predictions.
-In our practices it feels odd to send 10 rows in and get only one row back, specilly when this work must be executed in the adapter because, for optimization purposes, you decided to aggregate this in a dataset or a datapipeline outside the model pipeline.
+In our practices it feels odd to send 10 rows in and get only one row back, specially when this work must be executed in the adapter because, for optimization purposes, you decided to aggregate this in a dataset or a datapipeline outside the model pipeline.

 Breaking this assumption also complicates the usage of the ETL logging machanisms, that also assume this.
 It requires you to start working with list values inside parquet tables and then reapplying the in-adapter in these values to reproduce what the model received.
 Awful thing.